Trade directory · Wichita metro · Kansas

 Permit Requirements

-City of Wichita requires permits for water heater installations, fixture replacements, and any new plumbing installations.
-Permits obtained through Wichita Building Services Department.
-Fee ranges $25-150 depending on scope.
+Wichita requires permits for water heater installation, sewer line work, new fixture installation, and any work involving water or sewer connections.
+Permits obtained through Wichita Building Services Division.

 §3